erkyrath/glkterm/readme.txt

 reverse text.
     -historylen NUM: The number of commands to keep in the command history of each window (default 20).
-    -border BOOL: Draw one-character borders between windows (default "yes").
+    -border BOOL: Force one-character borders between windows.
+(The default is "yes", but some games switch these off.
+Set "yes" to force them on, or "no" to force them off, ignoring the game's request.)
 These are lines of '-' and '|' characters.
-If you set this "no", there's a little more room for game text, but it may be hard to distinguish windows.
+Without the borders, there's a little more room for game text, but it may be hard to distinguish windows.
 The -revgrid option may help.
     -precise BOOL: More precise timing for timed input (default "no").